 There are two common data types representing 3D geospatial data; 3D point clouds and DSMs.
 On the one hand, 3D point clouds have irregular distribution in space.
 In other words, they are not in a grid structure.
-On the other hand, DSMs can be described as 2.5D representations of the 3D point clouds as a grid structure, or a surface model (i.e., Triangulated Irregular Network, TIN).
-For instance, to produce a DSM as a 2.5D grid, the 3D point cloud is projected to a 2D grid (like an image), where each grid's value represents the height.
+On the other hand, DSMs can be described as 2.5D representations of the 3D point clouds in a grid structure.
+This means, to produce a DSM, the 3D point cloud is projected to a 2D grid (like an image), where each grid's value represents the height.
 This procedure is also known as rasterization.
-In Figure 1-7, a 3D irregular point cloud (Dortmund, Germany (Gerke et al., 2016)) and a 2.5D DSM grid (Imst, Austria (Toschi et al., 2021)) are shown side-by-side.
+In Figure 1-7, a 3D irregular point cloud (Dortmund, Germany (Gerke et al., 2016)) and a DSM (Imst, Austria (Toschi et al., 2021)) are shown side-by-side.
 The point cloud generation techniques described in the upcoming sections are used for generating 3D point clouds.
 Then, based on the necessity, a DSM can be produced.
 DSMs have been a popular product for many mapping agencies as they include very similar geometric data yet, easier to process with the GIS techniques.